DogOSdev/DogOS/README.md

 - GUI with a Widget system and Window system.

 Check the repositories [Project's](https://github.com/DogOSdev/DogOS/projects) tab to check what needs to be done.

+## Screenshots

+> Alright that's all cool, but what about some awesome screenshots?

+Right now DogOS is in a very *early* development stage, so there isn't really anything to show yet.

+This section will be updated when there's more things added.